 - white bread, pasta, and rice

 - many breakfast cereals

 People who consume alcohol should try to do so in moderation.
 This means consuming no more than one drink per day for women and no more than two drinks per day for men.

 Some people believe that a moderate intake of red wine can help protect the heart because it contains resveratrol.
 However, the evidence for this is weak, according to Harvard University.

 Consuming too much salt (sodium) may give rise to high blood pressure and increase cardiovascular risk.

-The AHA say that reducing sodium intake by 1,000 milligrams per day can reduce blood pressure.
+The AHA say that reducing sodium intake by

 Many processed foods contain added salt, so a person can monitor their intake by reading the labels and choosing whole foods instead, when possible.